 If getting around on your feet is taking too long, one of the best ways to see the Key West attractions is by renting a bike.

-Rent a beach cruiser to take your time riding from one part of the island to another.
+Rent a beach cruiser to take your time riding from one part of Key West to another.
 Or pedal a little faster and use the bike as an efficient means of transportation.

 Key West itself is only a few miles from one end to the other and you might find more reasonable accommodations on the north end.
 Thus a bike will be a great way to transport you around the island.